rjahanbakhshi/boost.taar/README.md

 - A C++ compiler supporting C++23 and above.
 - Other boost libraries like  Boost.ASIO, Boost.Beast, Boost.URL, and Boost.JSON,
 and Boost.system.
+- CMake 3.28 or a more recent version

 ### Quick Look